Master’s programme in Physical Geography & Ecosystems Science

 Spatial Analysis, 7.5 credits and Geographical Databases, 7.5 credits (alternative 2, spring period 1)

 In the course Spatial Analysis, you will gain knowledge about correlations between geographical data, regression methods, geostatistics, the scale problems in spatial analysis and geographical data, and basic structure of geographical decision support systems.
 The course Geographic databases contains theoretical and practical concepts in geographical databases, including design, implementation and application aspects.
 Note that the two courses require that you already have 30 credits of GIS.

 In this course, you will gain knowledge in digital satellite-based remote sensing for studies of the earth's environment and the human impact on it.
 You will also learn data processing and image processing methods and thematic map production.
 The course gives you an overview of important application areas, such as climate, forestry, urban applications and water management and how to use satellite data.

 Biosphere-atmosphere interactions, 15 credits (alternative 1, autumn period 1)

 The course is about the processes that control the state and flow of mass and energy in the system of soil-vegetation-atmosphere.
 The emphasis is on energy exchange and the water cycle.
 As a student on the course, you get an overall picture of the system and the interaction between the various physical and biological processes.
 You will also learn different measurement techniques.
 The course gives you a good foundation for work that relates to the long-term use and utilization of our land-based ecosystems.

-Geographic information systems, basic course (alternative 2, autumn period 1)
+Geographic information systems, basic course, 15 credits (alternative 2, autumn period 1)

 You learn cartography, geographic information in digital formats, basic analysis of geographic data, present information in digital maps and more.
 GIS is a very useful tool in nature conservation, urban planning, analysis and other areas, and is therefore a sought-after knowledge of many employers.